Google Cloud Architect Professional Exam

 Along with the above mentioned materials, to get in-depth details about a service/product refer to GCP documentation directly.
 And more important and easy to understand which product/service to select and when, you could refer to GCP flowcharts.
 This will help you a lot in understanding the concepts and during the exam as well.
 Here is a link – https://grumpygrace.dev/posts/gcp-flowcharts/ to GCP flowcharts I found very useful and all at one place.
 Courstesy: Grace from medium.com.

 Finally, don’t forget to take the Practice exam.
 At the end of the coursera and linux academy courses they have practise exam which is highly recommended.
 This will give you an idea on how the questions would look like in the real exam.
 I used to take this exam multiple times, and each time when I get a answer wrong I used to refer to that particular section in the course to understand the concepts better.
 This way you will get stronger.

 The Professional Cloud Architect Certification is mostly a scenario based exam.
 Maximum number of the questions were, a business problem is described and your task is to find the best possible solutions to address the problem.
 These business scenarios questions were documented around the three Google Case Studies (Mountkirk, Dress4Win and TerramEarth).
 I highly recommended to spend time studying and understanding these case studies before the exam.
 I highly recommend “Linux Academy” course mentioned above for better understanding of the case studies.
 They have made it easy to identity the business and technical requirements and how you need to analyze them.
 In the certification exam 20-30% of the questions are on the case studies.

 After submitting the exam, you will get your result just either Pass or Fail.
-There wont be any percentage or score displayed.
-Once you pass the exam the official certificate will be sent by google in couple of days
+There won’t be any percentage or score displayed.
+Once you pass the exam the official certificate will be sent by Google in a couple of days.

 Said that, I wish Good luck with the preparation!